GalenRhodes/Emu6510/Other/Extra Instructions Of The 65XX Series CPU.md

 __Note:__ Memory location `$02` would not be altered by the `TAS` opcode.

-Above I used the phrase 'the high byte of the target address of the operand +1'.
+Above I used the phrase 'the high byte of the target address of the `operand + 1`'.
 By the words target address, I mean the un-indexed address, the one specified explicitly in the operand.
 The high byte is then the second byte after the opcode (`ab`).
 So we'll shorten that phrase to `AB+1`.

 ### `SAY`